Racism and anti-Semitism

 and has brown hair tied in a braid].

-The Foreigners' Representative acts as a confidant and contact person for the international students and the foreign scientists* of MLU in case of problems within the university as well as with authorities and institutions of the city of Halle.
+The Representative for International Students and Academics acts as a confidant and contact person for international students and academics at MLU in the event of problems within the university and with authorities and institutions in the city of Halle.

 Photo: Prof. Dr. Gregor Borg (Photographer: Maike Glöckner)